 By Joseph M. DiRienzo

-Joseph M. DiRienzo, PH.D. is an Emeritus Professor of Microbiology, University of Pennsylvania and Member of the Board of Directors of the Derby Historical Society.
-He writes the DHS newsletter and a weekly local history post for the society’s Facebook page.
+Joseph M. DiRienzo, PH.D.
+Emeritus Professor of Microbiology, University of Pennsylvania and Member of the Board of Directors of the Derby Historical Society.
+He writes a weekly local history post for the society’s Facebook page.